bitfinexcom/dazaar/README.md

 #### `market.buying(callback)`

-Get a list of keys of the hypercores you are buying (since you created the market).
+Get a list of hypercores and their corresponding sales key you are buying (since you created the market).

 #### `const bool = market.isBuyer(instance)`